Enlighten Your Research India-Europe: Boosting International Research Cooperation with NKN & GÉANT

 - Commitment to an agreed level of resource provisioning and support for 1 year.

 - Support and advice on the use of network services and end-to-end network connectivity.

-If your final proposal is selected for the EYR-India2Europe program, a representative of the Indian partner will be invited to attend the NKN Annual Workshop on Cybersecurity in April 2018 in Varanasi, India and to present your research project at this conference.
+If your final proposal is selected for the EYR-India2Europe program, a representative of the Indian partner will be invited to attend the NKN Annual Workshop on Cybersecurity in autumn 2018 in Varanasi, India and to present your research project at this conference.
 The NKN Annual Workshop is a high-level event organised by NKN with attendance by invitation only.

 Need help finding international collaborators?